UCBoulder/tardigrade_abaqus_tools/README.rst

 .. code-block:: bash

-   $ conda env create --file environment.yaml
+   $ conda create --file environment.txt

 You can learn more about Anaconda Python environment creation and management in the [Anaconda